TChang25/COOL/documentation/docs/Documentation/Backend Code/COOL System Setup Guide.md

 MYSQL_DATABASE=cool_db
 ```

-### 2.3.
+### 2.2.
 Launch the MySQL Container with Docker Compose

 Make sure Docker Desktop is running before proceeding.

-From `project-root/database`, open a terminal and run:
+Open a terminal from the `/database` directory and use the following command:

 ```bash
 docker compose up -d